IceCrafters/MetaCraft/docs/ProvisionSpecs.md

 ## Maintenance

+### Up-to-date

+On each transaction that modifies the database, the program MUST generate a time-based value, and store it in the package container root, as file `serial`.
+And, on each provision database regeneration, the program MUST copy the `serial` file into the provisions directory.

+Whenever the two `serial` file mismatches, the database must be regarded as having mismatched with the package database and be regenerated.

+The time-based value can be any value but MUST be eight-bytes long, and MUST be time-based or otherwise unique.
+The file itself doesn't have necessarily be exactly eight bytes long, however, just the first 8 bytes must be unique.

+### Regeneration

+If the database in the package scope root—

+- violates this specification; or,
+- mismatches with the package database,

-If the database in the package scope root violates this specification, then the database files MUST be marked invalid and regenerated from the local package scope.
+then the database files MUST be marked invalid and regenerated from the local package scope.